 Recently I was reading an historical novel (told in the first person) set in Tudor England.
 The author used the word “fug,” (“A thick, close, stuffy atmosphere, esp. that of a room overcrowded and with little or no ventilation.”)
 Liking the word’s sound, and guessing its meaning by context, but not knowing what it meant exactly, I looked it up in the OUD.
 I learned that the word fug wasn’t introduced into the English language until 1888.

-Or you could engage in Kenning: “The Anglo-Saxon and Old Germanic poetic technique of describing something without naming it, achieved by joining two or more of its major qualities; the ocean as “the whales’ road”, a high prowed sailing ship as “a foamy-necked floater”; a well-wrought sword as “Hammer leavings.”
+Or you could engage in Kenning: “The Anglo-Saxon and Old Germanic poetic technique of describing something without naming it, achieved by joining two or more of its major qualities; the ocean as “the whales’ road.”
+Or, a high-prowed sailing ship as “a foamy-necked floater.”
+A well-wrought sword as “Hammer leavings.”
 For blogging, how about “word-flinging?”